cosmos/sdk-tutorials/academy/ibc/what-is-ibc.md

 ![Fungible token transfer via IBC on Mintscan](/academy/ibc/images/mintscanIBC.png)

-* **Interchain Accounts** - [ICS-27](https://github.com/cosmos/ibc/tree/master/spec/app/ics-027-interchain-accounts): Interchain Accounts outlines a cross-chain account management protocol built on IBC.
+* **Interchain accounts** - [ICS-27](https://github.com/cosmos/ibc/tree/master/spec/app/ics-027-interchain-accounts): interchain accounts outlines a cross-chain account management protocol built on IBC.
 Chains having enabled ICS-27 can programmatically create accounts on other ICS-27-enabled chains and control these accounts via IBC transactions, instead of having to sign with a private key.
-Interchain Accounts contain all of the capabilities of a normal account (i.e. stake, send, vote) but instead are managed by a separate chain via IBC in a way such that the owner account on the controller chain retains full control over any interchain accounts it registers on host chains.
+Interchain accounts contain all of the capabilities of a normal account (i.e. stake, send, vote) but instead are managed by a separate chain via IBC in a way such that the owner account on the controller chain retains full control over any interchain accounts it registers on host chains.

 <HighlightBox type="info">

 This list can be and will be extended with time.
-New concepts such as Interchain Accounts will continue to increase adoption and provide application diversity in the Interchain ecosystem.
+New concepts such as interchain accounts will continue to increase adoption and provide application diversity in the Interchain ecosystem.

 </HighlightBox>